Distributed Generation and Smart Grid Concepts for Non-Electrical Professionals

 After participating in this course, you will be able to:

-- Apply knowledge of wind, solar and other unconventional generation in regulatory work
+- Apply knowledge of renewable energy sources like wind and solar and other unconventional energy in regulatory and compliance tasks.

-- Review reliability standards and their use in specific applications
+- Learn about reliability standards and their use in specific applications.

-- Participate in discussions regarding the latest trends and developments in electric power system
+- Engage in informed discussions about emerging trends and innovations in electric power systems.

 Description